 Interest rate risk is the risk that fixed income securities and other instruments in the Fund's portfolio will fluctuate in value because of a change in interest rates.
-For example, as nominal interest rates rise, the value of certain fixed income securities held by the Fund is likely to decrease.
-A nominal interest rate can be described as the sum of a real interest rate and an expected inflation rate.
-Interest rate changes can be sudden and unpredictable, and the Fund may lose money as a result of movements in interest rates.
-The Fund may not be able to effectively hedge against changes in interest rates or may choose not to do so for cost or other reasons.
+For example, as nominal interest rates rise, the value of certain securities held by the Fund is likely to decrease.
+Interest rate changes can be sudden and unpredictable, and the Fund may be adversely affected as a result of movements in interest rates.
+The Fund may not be able to hedge against changes in interest rates or may choose not to do so for cost or other reasons.
+In addition, any hedges may not work as intended.